 What to Do if You Want to Claim

 If you think that you might have a valid claim for personal injury compensation, then your first port of call should be a personal injury solicitor.
 You can find many reputable firms online through a simple search.
 You should refine your search however to ensure you find the right solicitors for your claim.
 For example, if you’re looking for an expert in workplace deafness claims and are located in the UK, you’ll find companies like Roper James who provide free initial advice on claims.
 When choosing a solicitor, ensure you read any reviews or testimonials about them so that you know they’re reliable.

 Of course, if a criminal act has occurred then you should report to the police first.
 The police will make a thorough report of events and this will be helpful in claiming for compensation down the line.
-A personal injury lawyer can help you to obtain a copy of the police report if they think it will help.
+A personal injury lawyer and criminal defense lawyer can help you to obtain a copy of the police report if they think it will help.

 When you are considering which law firms and solicitors to work with, prioritise those law firms who have experience handling personal injury claims.
 You want someone who has argued cases before, not just so they can argue your case in court, but also so that they can give you a realistic assessment of your case and your chances of winning.

 You should also approach the individual that you think is liable for your injury, although in some cases this will be difficult to do.
 Your lawyer will be able to identify who has ultimate responsibility for any land that you are injured on and will also be able to establish the chain of command in corporate structures and, therefore, who is responsible for maintaining health and safety in the workplace.

 Seeking compensation for a personal injury that you sustain through someone else’s malice or negligence is not a greedy act.
 On the contrary, seeking fair compensation is not only the legal and moral right of the injured party, it also serves as a deterrent for landowners who might otherwise not take their obligations seriously.